In Exercises 1–4, find the focus and directrix of each parabola w... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 1–4, find the focus and directrix of each parabola with the given equation.
-Then match each equation to one of the graphs that are shown and labeled (a)–(d). x^2 = 4y
+Then match each equation to one of the graphs that are shown and labeled (a)–(d). y^2 = - 4x

 Verified Solution